postmanlabs/newman/DIR_COMMANDS.md

 ```

 The following no-arg run shows the new commands added to newman to help manage Postman
-tests maintained as directories/files instead of a single json file.
+requests maintained as directories/files instead of a single json file.

 ```
 $ newman